ToolJet/ToolJet/docs/docs/widgets/calendar.md

 ## Component Specific Actions (CSA)

-There are currently no CSA (Component-Specific Actions) implemented to regulate or control the calendar component.
+There are currently no CSA (Component-Specific Actions) implemented to regulate or control the Calendar component.

 </div>